chenmin1107/cs6244_motionplanning/README.md

 The following tutorial gives you an example on how to install Ubuntu along with Windows.

 http://www.everydaylinuxuser.com/2015/11/how-to-install-ubuntu-linux-alongside.html
+(This tutorial has been updated for Ubuntu 16.04, but the steps are the same for 14.04)

-You can always Google to find more informations on this.
+In addition, you can always Google to find more informations on this, or ask a friend of you who knows linux well to help you.

-### 2. Install ROS indigo (Supported only by Ubuntu 14.04 and Ubuntu 13.10)
+### 2. Install ROS indigo (only supported by Ubuntu 14.04 and Ubuntu 13.10)

 #### install
 Note that our simulator runs in ROS indigo.
 Please make sure you choose the correct version.